-(1) Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European system of national and regional accounts in the European Union (ESA 2010) (OJ L 174, 26.6.2013, p.
+Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 on the European system of national and regional accounts in the European Union (ESA 2010) (OJ L 174, 26.6.2013, p.
 1).

-- (41) 'home NCB' means the NCB of the Member State whose currency is the euro in which the counterparty is established; - (42) 'indicative calendar for the Eurosystem's regular tender operations' means a calendar prepared by the Eurosystem, as endorsed by the ECB's Governing Council, which indicates the timing of the reserve maintenance period, as well as the announcement, allotment and maturity of main refinancing operations and regular longer-term refinancing operations;
+(41) 'home NCB' means the NCB of the Member State whose currency is the euro in which the counterparty is established;

+(42) 'indicative calendar for the Eurosystem's regular tender operations' means a calendar prepared by the Eurosystem that indicates the timing of the reserve maintenance period, as well as the announcement, allotment and maturity of main refinancing operations and regular longer-term refinancing operations;